Jimwi/ilets_words/day23/2 Impeachment and the Righteous Republicans - Brenda Wineapple | The Open Mind.md

 WINEAPPLE: Planters.

-HEFFNER: The planters, you would at a minimum give ownership a stake in this union to these new people who had been `dispossessed` and not completely exclude any section of the populace, but give land to the formerly enslaved as well as giving the land back to the confederacy.
+HEFFNER: The planters, you would at a minimum give ownership a stake in this union to these new people who had been `dispossessed` and not completely exclude any section of the `populace`, but give land to the formerly enslaved as well as giving the land back to the confederacy.
 You could have done both.

 WINEAPPLE: Well yeah, and Stevens Thaddeus thought that too.
 He was more pragmatic than Sumner.
 Sumner held out for those ideals and it's wonderful that he did.
-And it's, and I think it's a terrific barometer to have.
+And it's, and I think it's a terrific `barometer` to have.
 Thaddeus Stevens said, men are not angels, they're men.
 And so we have to sort of take what we can, slowly, the 14th Amendment, the 15th, he wanted land confiscation too, but we live in America.

 HEFFNER: Repatriation.